iotdomain/iotdomain-standard/myzone-standard.md

 For example, a ZWave adapter can obtain sensor data from ZWave nodes via a ZWave controller (gateway), and publish information of the ZWave nodes that are connected to this controller.
 The adapter, the gateway and each zwave device is represented as a node.

 Publishers must use credentials to connect to a zone's message bus before they can publish.
-To publish securely, a publisher must also have to joined the zone through the Zone Authentication Service (ZCAS).
+To publish securely, a publisher must also have to joined the zone through the Zone Signature Authority Service (ZSAS).
 More on that later.

 Publishers are responsible for: